p-r-o-m-e-t-h-e-u-s/CDI/README.md

 Using CDI will reduce the boilerplate code in many classes, increase readability and allow better testing.
 The interception functionality will also provide the ability to separate the implementation code by aspects like security, logging and other facets.

 CDI does not depend on another framework, which means you can use any unit testing, mocking or other framework *(see Limitation chapter)*.
-Code samples are provided for XCTest.

 Here are some samples: